The Bounty Teacher's Guide

 The events examined in this guide, which include the issuance of monetized scalp-bounty proclamations that targeted Indigenous peoples for extermination, are glaring reminders of an ideology of killing that is deeply woven into the American fabric, so deeply that the threads are hardly visible, unless you are an Indigenous person who feels their impact, or you are a non-Native person who has studied everyone’s history and not just that of the Europeans.

-We aim to rectify the erasure and invisibility of the scalp-bounties so that future generations of students of U.S. history can learn the truth about the catalog of official policies that incentivized the hunting and scalping of Native children, women, and men in exchange for significant payment.
+We aim to rectify the erasure and invisibility of the scalp-bounties so that future generations of students of U.S. history can learn the truth about the vast catalog of official policies that incentivized the hunting and scalping of Native children, women, and men in exchange for significant payment.
 The hunting of Native people constituted domestic terrorism and unleashed an avalanche of hatred and suspicion of Native peoples that continues today.

 About erasure, historian Ned Blackhawk, a professor of History and American Studies at Yale University, explains,